urhnh/ctfwriteup-pico/forensics/information.md

 - analyze using Aperi'solve

+- the license looks like something we can decode

-- convert the license base64 to ascii
+- try converting from base64 to ascii

+- there you go!